 Stretching techniques not only offer pain relief but also improve blood circulation in shoulder muscles and aid in better mobility .

 The following shoulder stretch can be helpful in this regard:

 - Pulling the elbow of the overstretched arm towards the chest by using the other hand.

 - Holding the stretch for 10-15 minutes.

-- Diet: Eating plenty of fruits and vegetables and avoiding processed foods can reduce inflammation in the affected area.
-Foods high in omega-3s, such as salmon, tuna may also help.
+Eat plenty of fruits and vegetables and avoid processed foods to reduce inflammation in the affected area.
+Foods high in omega-3s, such as salmon and tuna are great options.

-- Exercise Program: Exercise strengthens muscles of the back that may alleviate the scapula pain.
-Situps, pullups, and pushups are some excellent exercises for rotator cuff and shoulder rehabilitation.
+Exercise strengthens muscles of the back that may alleviate the scapula pain.
+Situps, pullups, and pushups are excellent exercises for rotator cuff and shoulder rehabilitation.

 The Bottom Line: